-To make things worse, dandruff is actually a fungal infection.
-A lot of factors can trigger this issue further like pollution, dirt, dust, unhealthy lifestyle, improper cleaning, cosmetic products, and more.
+Dandruff, a form of scalp fungal infection, is one of the most common hair problems, which affects almost 90% of individuals.
+Several factors can trigger this issue further like pollution, dirt, dust, unhealthy lifestyle, improper cleaning, cosmetic products, and more.

-The hair care industry is not the one to fall far behind compared to the massive skincare industry, and hence various products are launched in order to combat this issue.
+The hair care industry is not the one to fall far behind compared to the massive skincare industry, and hence various products are launched to combat this issue.
 However, are most of them even useful?
 Let’s find out.

 Let’s have a look at some causes:

 Psoriasis or Eczema, an itching condition with redness and swelling on different levels, make people more prone to dandruff than others.
 If you have either of the mentioned conditions, you are more likely to have dandruff with seasonal triggers.

 Unhygienic living conditions like using unwashed daily sanitary items (towels, pillow covers, bedsheets, hair combs, etc.) can cause dandruff.

 No water retention, moisture, or nourishment multiplies the chances of dandruff on your scalp.
 It is essential to use gentle products that wouldn’t feed on your scalp oil.

 Overwashing your hair, again a cause of dandruff releases excess sebum, which results in an oily scalp.
 It is advisable to use specially-made shampoos and conditioners to fix your greasy scalp.

 Some people are extra sensitive to hair and skincare products.
 In such cases, read the label of every product very carefully before purchasing to avoid dandruff.

 Have you ever found a downpour of white flakes on your scalp while scratching?
 Dandruff is a global crux of hair problems, dealing with which can become tiring and annoying.